Re-partition Fedora Copr Hypervisors

 Rename the VG from

-, and LV to a self-describing name.vgrename vg_guests vg_server lvrename /dev/vg_server/LogVol00 /dev/vg_server/root
+vg_gueststovg_server, and LV to a self-describing name.vgrename vg_guests vg_server lvrename /dev/vg_server/LogVol00 /dev/vg_server/root -

 Fix